Other / mixed grade configuration · Miami, FL

 How many students attend Acceleration Academies-Central Miami?

 Acceleration Academies-Central Miami has 375 students enrolled.
-It is a other school in MIAMI, FL.
+It is an alternative school in Miami, FL.

 What percentage of students receive free lunch at Acceleration Academies-Central Miami?